 Verified Clutch Service.
 The Verified Clutch Service is a zebrafish project done in two phases.
-In the first phase, we screen a set of CRISPR sgRNAs to find out which ones are efficient cutters of the genome.
-Next, in the second phase, we use the good cutters with a donor homology specific to the cut site. by first finding a good cutter and then building donor homology around the cutter we see that our success for germline integrations has become very good and GFP insertions in zebrafish are now becoming routine in the clutches supplied to our researcher customers.
-The collaboration of having us do the design, make the mix formulation, do the injections and test a portion of the brood by PCR for efficiency is working well for most of our researchers.
-They can then use their facilities and lower cost efficiencies to do the expensive animal husbandry, animal crosses, and PCR discovery of germline edits.
+In the first phase, we screen a set of CRISPR sgRNAs to identify efficient cutters of the genome.
+Next, in the second phase, we use the most efficient cutter along with a donor homology specific to the cut site.
+By utilizing a verified cutter and a donor homology built specifically for that sgRNA we see our success for germline integrations increase significantly and GFP insertions in zebrafish are now becoming routine in the clutches supplied to our researcher customers.
+The collaboration of having us design the edit, make the injection mix, inject, and verify editing in a portion of the injected clutch is working well for most of our researchers.
+They can then use their facilities (at a lower cost) to identify germline edits.

 Floxed Conditionals.
 We are currently exploring the creation of floxed conditional alleles in fish.
 We are using the two-phased approach.
 In the standard first phase approach, we screen a set of CRISPR sgRNAs to find out which ones are efficient cutters of the genome.
 Next, in a modified second phase approach, we use a pair of good cutters, each with high efficiency for cutting pre and post of the start and stop codons of a gene.
 We are currently screening this new type of projects to see if this can get the bi-allele conversion on the same strand.
 It may be that getting double loxP insertion on one chromosome is a rare and elusive event.
 Nevertheless, we will know that for whichever line has a single loxP site inserted, the other site is just a simple phase II repeat effort to floxed allele transgenesis.